 Learn about phone messaging fraud

-Email FraudIn a typical case, you will receive an e-mail that appears to come from a reputable company that you recognize and do business with regularly, such as your bank, credit card issuer, AOL, or eBay.
+Email FraudIn a typical case, you will receive an email appearing to come from a reputable company that you recognize and do business with regularly such as your bank, credit card issuer, AOL, or eBay.
 Most often the email threatens termination of accounts unless consumers update their billing information.
-The e-mail may say that because of technical problems, billing Information and social security numbers for their accounts must be resubmitted.
-Thieves have the ability to make the sites in the e-mail look authentic and could easily fool consumers.
+The email may say that because of technical problems, billing Information and social security numbers for their accounts must be resubmitted.
+Thieves have the ability to make the sites in the email look authentic and could easily fool consumers.

 Online fraud can be caused as the result of malicious software (Malware) that can invade your computer when you open an attachment, click on a pop-up ad on a website, or download a game, software, song, screensaver, or other applications.

 Attacks often begin with an email, but the goal is to get you to unknowingly install the malware on your computer.
 It can then be used to record your keystrokes, gather credit card information, passwords, numbers, and other personal information you may enter on a website page and then send that data back to thieves.